Dental Implant Cost in China 2026: $620–$1,500 vs $3,000–$6,000 in the US

 How long do I need to stay in China for dental implants?

-Budget for 5-7 days for a single implant initial placement.
+Budget 5-7 days for a single implant initial placement.
 The permanent crown requires a 3-6 month healing period, after which you return for a 2-3 day visit.
 For All-on-4/6 procedures, plan 10-14 days for same-day temporary teeth placement.

 Will my dentist at home support Chinese implants?